Diploma in Game Development

 Do you want to do more than just play games?

-• Guaranteed no price hike - fees fixed for the duration of the course
+- No price increases for the duration of the course

-• Delivered by real game developers who know first-hand the skills you need to learn
+- Delivered by real game developers who know first-hand skills you need to learn

-• Team-based study - you'll make real games the way real studios make them
+- Team-based study – making real games like real studios

 Are there any pre-requisites?